-For many of you this will be the first time proofs are featured so prominently in a course, and the first time you study abstract mathematical structures.
-Both these aspects are the primary feature of all upper-level math courses.
+For some of you this will be the first time proofs are featured so prominently in a course, and the first time you study abstract functions which can not be defined using a simple analytic formula.
+Both these aspects are an important feature of all upper-level math courses.
 This course aims to help you transition to this new way of thinking and doing mathematics.

 I hope this course will help you make progress through these levels of mathematical understanding, and mathematical maturity.
 I would consider this a successful course, if you gain confidence in your ability to read, understand, and write mathematical arguments (including proofs), especially as compared to the beginning of the semester.
-And, you feel that you can read, understand, and apply any other topic/ technique in Elementary Linear Algebra that you might need later on in your career.
+And, you have the confidence that you can read, understand, and apply any topic/ technique in Elementary Number Theory whenever you need it.